rjzaar/opencourse-project/README.md

 # VARBASE

 It provides various scripts for development processes which incorporate composer, cmi and backup.
 It includes three stages, dev (called loc for local), stg and prod.
-Communication with the production server is via drush and scp.
+Communication with the production server is via drush and git or scp.
 This project is also based on the varbase two repository structure, varbase and varbase-project.
 This is a good way to go since most updates to varbase don't need to be updated on a varbase based project.
 Those that do are included in varbase-project.
 There are also a lot less files to track in varbase-project than varbase itself.
 It provides an intelligent separation.

-Since a particular site based project nee

-ds to include site specific files which should be stored on a private repository for backup, there is one more layer needed.
-The only difference with this layer is the .gitignore file which includes folders needed on production.
-Welcome to Drupal 8 development.
+A particular site based project needs to include site specific files which should be stored on a private repository for backup.
+When moving from dev to prod the git repositories will be swapped.

 # WORKFLOW

 Git is the fastest and easiest way to move files.
 There are three repositories

-Opencourse (ocrepo): A repo for just the code for opencourse.
+Opencourse (ocrepo): A repo for just the code for opencourse (dev environment)

-Production site repo (prodrepo): A repo of all of the site files.
+Production site repo (prodrepo): A repo of all of the site files (prod environment)

-Production database repo (prod.sql): A private secure repo for the live database.
+Production database repo (prod.sql): A private secure repo for the live database (ocback).

-Prodrepo is needed as a complete site backup (except for settings.php and some other files).
-It has it's own .prodgitignore.
-The two repos can be swapped in the same folder so only one is used at a time (the two ignore files are also swapped and also ignore the repos).

-1) (Dev) Dev work is normally done on loc with ocrepo.
-The loc .git is pushed.
-2) (Testing)

-    a) The prodrepo is cloned to stg and installed with proddb.
-There are two scripts on production gitbackupdb.sh and gitbackupfiles.sh which can be run in parallel to speed things up.

-    b) The git is then swapped in stg (.git to .gitprod and .git from loc copied in, .gitignore to .prodgitignore and .devgitignore copied in).

-    c) On stg a git fetch origin and hard reset will modify all relevant files to the new ones.
-    ```
-    git fetch origin
-    git reset --hard origin/master
-    ```
-    d) The .git is then moved to .devgit and .prodgit is moved to .git (as well as the relevant .gitignore files)
-3) The necessary updates are run to make sure everything updates correctly (composer install, drush updb, etc).
-4) Once this process is complete and everything is working the changes are pushed to a new branch on prodgit.

-If production is overwritten with stg, then the database is moved to prod and both files and db are installed.

-Otherwise:
-1) The production site is backed up.
-An alternate site is created with no edits allowed.
-The url points to this site.
-2) The files are brought in via a branch checkout on production.
-3) The database is updated.
-4) Check if the update has worked

-    a) If all is good, the site is made live, ie the url points to it.

-    b) If there is a problem, git master is checked out and the backup database is restored.
-The url then points back to the main production site.

-5) Once it is live and all is well a merge on production using the 'theirs' option brings the new files into the master of prodrepo.

-The advantage of this is there are two repos for their specific purposes.
-Having a master and dev branch on proddb allows for easy changing over of files for a restore.
+# ROADMAP

+1) The varbase use of Phing to install the site needs to be integrated into pleasy.

+2) The varbase script varbase-update.sh needs to be integrated into pleasy.

+3) All the remaining scripts (ie with status todo) need to be updated and integrated.

+4) All scripts tested with travis

+5) This will become a 1.0 release

+6) Lando integrated into pleasy using https://github.com/pendashteh/landrop.
+This will be a 2.0 release

+7) New functions to set up site testing using varbase behat code.

+8) Automatical travis testing of any commits.

+9) These new functions to set up travis tests that respond to drupal core security updates automatically and if passing auto push to production.

+10) New update functions to set up travis tests that respond to varbase project updates, test automatically and create stage site which is tested automatically.
+One line code push to production.

+Other improvements: nginx as an option.
+Varnish as an option.

 Status codes